Galois Groups in Enumerative Geometry and Applications

 Suppose that $\pi\colon X\to Z$ is a branched cover of complex varieties.
-Then the \'etale locus $U\subset Z$ is the open subset that is maximal with respect to inclusion such that the restriction $\pi\colon\pi^{-1}(U)\to U$ is a covering space.
-We will also call $U$ the set of regular values of $\pi$.
+The locus $U\subset Z$ where $\pi$ is proper and \'etale is the open subset that is maximal with respect to inclusion such that the restriction $\pi\colon\pi^{-1}(U)\to U$ is a covering space.
+We will call $U$ the set of regular values of $\pi$.

 The monodromy group $\Mon_\pi$ as defined in Section~\ref{SS:Galois_Monodromy} agrees with the usual notion of the monodromy group of the covering space